In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is burnout.

 Burn-out refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.”

-Burnout impairs functioning on an individual and social level, and negatively impacts quality of work and productivity.
+Burnout impairs functioning on an individual and social level, and it negatively impacts the quality of work and productivity.
 There can be negative effects on both physical and psychological health, with increased risk for cardiovascular disease and depression.
 Sleep may be affected, and there can be various aches and pains and loss of appetite.
 Self-confidence takes a hit, and there can be a sense of helplessness and hopelessness.

 Stress can lead to burnout, but the terms are not synonymous.
 While short term stress can make people hyperactive and over-reactive, burnout linked to long term stress makes people disengage and lose hope.